ahmadawais/sponsor/readme.md

 # Sponsor Open Source Software

 👋 Hello, I'm [Awais](https://twitter.com/MrAhmadAwais/).
-Nice to meet you.
+Nice to e-meet you.
 Now let me introduce myself in 3rd person.
 Weird. ;)

 <blockquote>
-<p><a href="https://twitter.com/MrAhmadAwais/">Ahmad Awais</a> is an award-winning open-source engineer​,​ Google Developers Expert ​Dev Advocate, Node.js Community Committee Outreach Lead, WordPress Core​ Dev​, and VP ​of ​Engineering​ DevRel​ at WGA.
+<p><a href="https://twitter.com/MrAhmadAwais/">Ahmad Awais</a> is an award-winning open-source engineer,​ VP of Developer Relations (DevRel & DX), and proud founding Google Developers Advisory Board member, Node.js Community Committee Outreach Lead, WordPress Core​ Dev​, and previously, CMO, Ex-VP ​of ​Engineering​​ at WGA.
 He has authored various open-source software tools used by millions of developers worldwide.
 Like his <a href="https://ShadesOfPurple.pro/more">Shades of Purple</a> code-theme​ or projects like the​ <a href="https://github.com/AhmadAwais/corona-cli">corona-cli</a>​.</p>

 <p>​Awais ​loves to teach.
 Over 20,000 developers are learning from his courses ​i.e. <a href="https://NodeCLI.com/?utm_medium=referral&amp;utm_campaign=speaking">NodeCLI.com</a>, <a href="https://VSCode.pro/?utm_medium=referral&amp;utm_campaign=speaking">VSCode.pro</a>,​ <a href="https://NextjsBeginner.com/?utm_medium=referral&amp;utm_campaign=speaking">NextjsBeginner.com</a>​​.
-He has spoken at 100+ tech conferences including TEDx, ReactLive, Node Summit, Google Dev Summit, Next.js Conf. ​Awais received FOSS community leadership recognition as one of the 12 featured <a href="https://ahmadawais.com/github-stars/">GitHub Stars</a>. ​He is a member of the SmashingMagazine Experts Panel; featured &amp; published author at CSS-Tricks, Tuts+, Scotch.io, SitePoint.
+He has spoken at 100+ tech conferences, including TEDx, ReactLive, Node Summit, Google Dev Summit, Next.js Conf. ​Awais received FOSS community leadership recognition as one of the 12 featured <a href="https://ahmadawais.com/github-stars/">GitHub Stars</a>. ​He is a member of the Smashing Magazine Experts Panel; featured &amp; published author at CSS-Tricks, Tuts+, Scotch.io, SitePoint.
 You can mostly find ​him on Twitter <a href="https://twitter.com/MrAhmadAwais/">@MrAhmadAwais</a> where he tweets his <a href="https://Awais.dev/odmt">#OneDevMinute</a> developer tips.​</p>
 </blockquote>
 <br>